gorkicode/gorkiscript/README.md

     (Loaded from /usr/share/gorkiscript/.gorkiscript_bash_aliases in /etc/bash.bashrc)

+    * SHOW LIST OF gA ALIAS:
+        * SYNOPSIS: `gA lis`
+        * DESCRIPTION: list-List of gA alias to stdout.

     * BYPASS ALIAS TO setsid COMMAND:
         * SYNOPSIS: `gA COMMAND [COMMAND ARGUMENTS]`
         * DESCRIPTION: Call any executable THAT IS NOT three characters string alias (a.k.a. gA-threecharsalias) thru setsid.

+    * OPEN THRU setsid A NEW TERMINAL:
+        * SYNOPSIS: `gA ter [COMMAND COMMAND ARGUMENTS]`
+        * DESCRIPTION: Call any executable THAT IS NOT three characters string alias (a.k.a. gA-threecharsalias) thru setsid in a new xfce4-terminal tab.

     * BRAVE BROWSER:
         * SYNOPSIS: `gA bra [URL] [logt]`